-The statutes that are apt to prove more efficacious require agencies to prepare formal, written analyses that must include assessments of alternative actions that might have less impact on property rights.
+The statutes that are apt to prove more efficacious require agencies to prepare formal, written analyzes that must include assessments of alternative actions that might have less impact on property rights.
 The states with such statutes include Kansas, Louisiana, Montana, North Dakota, Texas, Utah, and West Virginia.
 Some of those states require an estimate of the cost of compensation and specification of the source of payment (Louisiana, Montana, North Dakota, West Virginia).
 Some require that the assessment contain an affirmative justification for the restriction (Kansas, Utah, West Virginia, Louisiana, North Dakota).

 The scope of such regulations also varies widely.
 A few states limit the assessment process to select state agencies (West Virginia, Michigan).
-About half of the states with TIA statutes impose their requirements on all state agencies, but not political subdivisions.
+About half of the states with TIA statutes impose their requirements on all

+Compensation statutes are intended to provide relief to landowners who have suffered regulatory takings. state agencies, but not political subdivisions.
 Four states include both state agencies and all or most local governments (Washington, Idaho, Texas, Louisiana).